What happens at the end of your term life insurance policy?

 Other life cover options from Legal & General

 If your existing life insurance is nearing the end of its term and you’re a UK resident between 50 and 80 years old, our Over 50s Life Insurance may be an option worth considering.

-Our Over 50s Fixed Life Insurance could allow you to leave a fixed cash sum to your loved ones when you pass away, which could be used to help contribute towards your funeral costs or be left as a gift.
+Our Over 50s Fixed Life Insurance could allow you to leave a fixed cash sum to your loved ones when you pass away (if this is within the first year we only refund your premiums, unless you die as the result of an accident), which could be used to help contribute towards your funeral costs or be left as a gift.

-If you’re nearing the end of your existing life insurance term, it’s worth taking some time to think about whether you’ll really need further life cover once that date has passed, now that your circumstances may be very different to when you first took out your plan.
+If you’re nearing the end of your existing life insurance term, it’s worth taking some time to think about your need for life cover once that date has passed, given that your situation and your life insurance needs may be very different to when you first took out your plan.